vaimalaviya1233/App-Toolkit-for-Android/docs/wiki/Core-Module.md

 Hosts composable components and base classes like `ScreenViewModel` and `DefaultSnackbarHost` that standardize screen state handling and Snackbar presentation.

 ### utils
-Includes helpers, extensions, constants and `AppDispatchers` to access standard `CoroutineDispatcher` instances.
+Includes helpers, extensions, constants and `DispatcherProvider` to access standard `CoroutineDispatcher` instances.

 ### di
 Contains qualifiers such as `GithubToken` to assist dependency injection frameworks.